ansys/pystk/doc/source/getting-started/install/windows/docker.rst

 ===================

-Navigate to the ``windows`` directory and use `Docker Compose`_ to build the image of your choicby running:
+Navigate to the ``windows`` directory and use `Docker Compose`_ to build the image of your choice by running:

 .. code-block:: dosbatch